-A shipping company is requested to submit a FuelEU Monitoring Plan to the verifier via "THETIS-MRV" operated by the European Maritime Safety Agency (EMSA), which sets out the methods for monitoring and reporting the amount of energy (fuel type and consumption) used by ships during voyages and at berth.(Refer also Q5-1)
+A shipping company is requested to submit to the verifier a FuelEU Monitoring Plan, which sets out the methods for monitoring and reporting the amount of energy (fuel type and consumption) used by ships during voyages and at berth.
 For ships calling an EU/EEA port for the first time after 31 August 2024 are requested to submit a FuelEU Monitoring Plan to the verifier within 2 months of that port call.

-The FuelEU Monitoring Plan is assessed for the conformity with the requirements and then recorded in the FuelEU database by the verifier, by 31 December 2024, before the monitoring period starts.
-The FuelEU database is currently under development in "THETIS-MRV" by EMSA.
+The Monitoring Plan is assessed for the conformity with the requirements before the monitoring period starts and then recorded in the FuelEU database by the verifier.